 AY2020-21 E4C Faculty Opening

-We are currently recruiting new faculty to our Educators-4-CARE Program for AY2020-21 The Educators-4-CARE Program was established to support the enhanced development of our medical students as skilled and compassionate physicians.
+We are currently recruiting new faculty to our Educators-4-CARE Program for AY2020-21 to begin in January 2021.
+The Educators-4-CARE Program was established to support the enhanced development of our medical students as skilled and compassionate physicians.
 E4C faculty members serve as a teacher and mentor for 5-6 students from each year of medical school under a learning communities model.
 Each E4C faculty member will focus on their students’ acquisition and refinement of patient communication skills, clinical skills, and professionalism.
 Through building personal relationships that extend beyond the boundaries of the classroom and bedside settings, it is anticipated that E4C faculty will serve as mentors and role-models for their students, throughout their time at medical school.
 Educators also will participate in a variety of student milestone events as well as transitional and community events at the school.

 Essential job functions: